open-mmlab/mmocr/docs/en/user_guides/config.md

 ### Evaluation Configuration

 In model validation and model testing, quantitative measurement of model accuracy is often required.
 MMOCR performs this function by means of `Metric` and `Evaluator`.
-For more information, please refer to {external+mmengine:doc}`MMEngine: Evaluation <tutorials/evaluation>`.
+For more information, please refer to {external+mmengine:doc}`MMEngine: Evaluation <tutorials/evaluation>` and [Evaluation](../basic_concepts/evaluation.md)

 #### Evaluator

-Raters are mainly used to manage multiple datasets and multiple `Metric`s.
-For single and multiple dataset cases, there are single and multiple dataset evaluators, both of which can manage multiple `Metric`.
+Evaluator is mainly used to manage multiple datasets and multiple `Metrics`.
+For single and multiple dataset cases, there are single and multiple dataset evaluators, both of which can manage multiple `Metrics`.

 The single-dataset evaluator is configured as follows.